Error Estimates for the Deep Ritz Method with Boundary Penalty: Penalization strength and error decay

+\begin{remark}[Adaptation to Smoothness] The discussion from Remark~\ref{rem:smoothness} carries over to the case of Dirichlet boundary values and boundary penalties, i.e., the error of the deep Ritz method decays at a rate increasing with the smoothness of the problem.
+This fact can be especially useful in high spatial dimensions, \jm{which is consistent with the empirical findings that the deep Ritz method can be effective in the numerical solution of high dimensional problems~\cite{weinan2018deep}}. \jm{ Note that also finite element methods can achieve rates increasing with the smoothness of data, however they require the delicate construction of higher order elements. } \end{remark}

+\jm{ \begin{remark}[Combination with different approximation results] We focus on the ReLU activation in this section, whereas in practice often other architectures and activation functions are used, see~\cite{weinan2018deep, hennigh2021nvidia}.
+However, our results from Section 3 can handle arbitrary function classes and hence reduce the computation of error estimates to the computation of approximation bounds.
+Therefore, they can be combined with other approximation results for neural networks in Sobolev norm including the works of~\cite{guhring2020approximation, xu2020finite, siegel2020approximation, hon2021simultaneous, duan2021analysis,de2021approximation}. \end{remark} }

-\begin{remark}[The boundary penalty method for finite elements] The boundary penalty method has been applied in the context of finite element approximations of elliptic problems \cite{babuvska1973finite} and studied in terms of its convergence rates in \cite{babuvska1973finite, shi1984convergence, barrett1986finite}.
+\begin{remark}[The boundary penalty method for FEM] The boundary penalty method has been applied in the context of finite element approximations \cite{babuvska1973finite} and studied in terms of its convergence rates in \cite{babuvska1973finite, shi1984convergence, barrett1986finite}.
 The idea of the finite element approach is analogue to the idea of using neural networks for the approximate solution of variational problems.
 However, one constructs a nested sequence of finite dimensional vectorspaces \(V_h\subseteq H^1(\Omega)\) arising from some triangulation with fineness \(h>0\) and computes the minimiser \(u_h\) of the penalized energy \(E_\lambda\) over \(V_h\).
 Choosing a suitable triangulation and piecewise affine linear elements and setting \(\lambda\sim h^{-1}\) one obtains the error estimate

 see \cite{shi1984convergence}.
 At the core of those estimates lies a linear version of C\'ea's Lemma, which already incorporates boundary values.
 However, the proof of this lemma heavily relies on the fact that the class of ansatz functions is linear and that its minimizer solves a linear equation.
 This is not the case for non linear function classes like neural networks.
 Therefore, our estimates require a different strategy.
 However, the optimal rate of convergence for the boundary penalty method with finite elements can be deduced from our results.
 In fact, one can choose a suitable triangulation and an operator \(r_h \colon H^2(\Omega) \to V_h\) such that